nullworks-mirror/cathook/README.md

 cathook is a multihack for Team Fortress 2 for Linux. cathook includes some joke features like

+* Backpack.TF API integration with playerlist GUI, allowing you to see players' inventory values
 * Always/Never spycrab
 * Ignore Hoovy
 * 100% Casual/Comp coin flip hack